World's Largest Ball of Stamps

 With the advent of e-mail in modern society, stamps and other traditional mail paraphernalia are slowly phasing out of use.

-While the use of the stamp is slowly fading out of existence, there’s still nothing quite like looking at a giant ball of the sticky postage in front of a framed sunburst mural that is also made of stamps, to really get a stamp collector’s blood pumping.
-The gigantic ball measures at 32 inches in diameter, weighs about 600 pounds and is estimated to have over four million canceled stamps.
+There’s still nothing quite like looking at a giant ball of the sticky postage in front of a framed sunburst mural (also made of stamps) to really get a stamp collector’s blood pumping.
+The gigantic ball measures at 32 inches in diameter, weighs about 600 pounds, and is estimated to have over four million canceled stamps.

-The motivation behind the activity is unknown, but Mary Haurd, manager of the Boys Town Visitor Center, suspects that the origin of the project is not all that mysterious, the stamp collectors were just bored.
+The motivation behind the activity is unknown, but Mary Haurd, manager of the Boys Town Visitor Center, suspects that the origin of the project is not all that mysterious: The stamp collectors were probably just bored.

 The stamp ball still resides in Boys Town, at the same size it was in 1955.
-You would think that such an artifact of the past would be in a case or behind velvet ropes, but the stamp ball is open for any curious onlooker to view, and even poke at a little, just don’t peel off any of the stamps.
+It’s open for any curious onlooker to view—just don’t peel off any of the stamps.

 Know Before You Go